Skip to main content

 Calculate your pay impact

-Enter your current base hourly rate and pick a scenario.
-See what the eventual decision will mean for your weekly, fortnightly, and annual pay.
+Enter your current base hourly rate and pick the confirmed increase that applies to you — +6% if you're on the National Minimum Wage, or +4.75% if you're on a modern award rate.
+See what 1 July 2026 means for your weekly, fortnightly, and annual pay.

 $